Why Rallyvite Rocks Fun Things to Do Organize

 88 Palace was a well-known dim sum and Cantonese restaurant located in the heart of Chinatown, New York City, on the second floor of the East Broadway Mall beneath the Manhattan Bridge.
 The restaurant was cherished for its expansive banquet hall adorned with traditional Chinese decor such as grand multi-tiered chandeliers and golden phoenixes and dragons, creating an authentic and grand atmosphere reminiscent of Hong Kong’s dining venues.
 88 Palace was famed especially among locals and visitors who sought an extensive dim sum breakfast offering, including specialties like Lai Wong Bao (steamed custard buns) and Jin Deui (sesame seed balls filled with lotus paste).
 Its name, "88 Palace," reflected a cultural symbolism where the number eight is associated with eternal prosperity and good fortune in Cantonese tradition, enhancing its appeal as a place for joyous gatherings.
 Despite some challenges such as a somewhat tired venue due to frequent management changes and a service pace that was sometimes slow, 88 Palace remained beloved for its authentic cuisine and large dining spaces that made it a popular spot for group meals and celebrations.
 Unfortunately, as of recent listings, 88 Palace is permanently closed, marking the end of an era for a staple dim sum spot in the vibrant Chinatown food scene.

-Here's what people think of 88 Palace
+What people think of 88 Palace, based on reviews

 As of recent, 88 Palace holds a 3.8-star rating based on 421 reviews.